 Cover the bowl again and let it rest for its third and final hour.
-Repeat the series of three folds.
+Repeat the series of three stretch and folds.

 Cover the bowl with plastic wrap or a lid and put it in the refrigerator to rest overnight.
 The dough can stay in the refrigerator for 8 to 48 hours.
 See recipe notes for instructions on baking the same day.